There Are Way More Women Nominated For An Oscar Than You Might Think

-Greta Gerwig, nominated for Best Director, is only the fifth woman to be so honored.
-Her film, Lady Bird, nominated for Best Picture, is the thirteenth female-helmed movie ever considered in that category.
+Greta Gerwig, nominated for Best Director, is only the fifth woman to be so honoured.
+Her film, Lady Bird, nominated for Best Picture, is the 13th female-helmed movie ever considered in that category.

-And with 21 nominations under her belt, Meryl Streep has extended her own record, leaving Katherine Hepburn and Jack Nicholson — tied in second place with a dozen each — in the dust.
+And with 21 nominations under her belt, Meryl Streep has extended her own record, leaving Katharine Hepburn and Jack Nicholson — tied in second place with a dozen each — in the dust.

 Scroll through for a list of all the incredible women whose achievements we can't wait to celebrate at the 90th Academy Awards — win or lose.